tetrabytes-uom/tetrabytes_hackelite2.0/README.md

 <div align="center">
   <img src="public/Bee.png" alt="PlanBee Logo" width="100" height="100">
-  <h3>AI-Powered Study Assistant for Smart Learning</h3>
-  <p>Build consistent study habits with an assistant that adapts to your schedule and goals</p>
+  <h3>AI-Powered Study Assistant for Smart Learning</h3>   **Note:** Replace the placeholder values with your actual credentials.
+Never commit this file to version control.ld consistent study habits with an assistant that adapts to your schedule and goals</p>
 </div>

 ## 📋 Table of Contents